 The ultimate comforting main, this delicious cottage pie combines a rich red wine and beef stew with a buttery sweet potato topping.
 A spin on a family favourite, it is sure to go down a treat.

-Heat 1 tablespoon of the oil in a large saucepan, tip in the lardons and fry until crisp, about 4-5 minutes.
+- Heat 1 tbsp of the oil in a large saucepan, tip in the lardons and fry until crisp, about 4-5 mins.
 Remove with a slotted spoon and set aside on kitchen towel.
-Tip in the onions and fry until turning brown, stirring occasionally, 4-5 minutes.
+Tip in the onions and fry until turning brown, stirring occasionally, 4-5 mins.
 Remove to a separate plate.

 Freezing and defrosting guidelines

 After you have assembled the pie and before baking it as above, leave it to get completely cold, then cover tightly with cling film and foil and freeze, for up to 1-3 months.
 To serve, defrost overnight in the fridge then cook as above, for about 40-45 mins, or until hot and bubbly.

 See more Pie recipes

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.